-In the interest of total clarity, let’s rephrase the eleventh tradition: Even if you do not disclose the membership of another person, you are discouraged from disclosing your own twelve step membership in public.
+In the interest of total clarity, let’s rephrase the eleventh tradition: At New Hampshire 12-step meetings, even if you do not disclose the membership of another person, you are discouraged from disclosing your own twelve step membership in public.

 Across the nation, the addiction recovery movement is booming.
 Addiction treatment in New Hampshire is setting an example for the country.
 Moreover, addiction as a brain disorder – rather than a moral failing – is finally gaining acceptance.
 In this modern era, the question becomes: does anonymity help or hurt?
 Technology has pulled the debate into the limelight; public podcasts and blogs specific to twelve step programs are especially popular amongst tech savvy group members.